AFROTC-Det-345/llab-spring-23/Duty Descriptions and Deliverables - Spring 23.md

 8. Communicating training plans to supporting POC staff if applicable.

 **Deliverables:**
-1. Update GMC Packet (Operating Instruction) NLT ??
-Jan 2023.
+1. Update GMC Packet (Operating Instruction) NLT 10 Jan 2023.
 2. Rotate GMC cadet positions weekly.
+3. Deliver UXO/IED lesson on LLAB #7.
+4. Deliver TCCC lesson on LLAB #7.
-3. Schedule and complete initial and final feedback NLT LLAB #4 and LLAB #12.
+5. Schedule and complete initial and final feedback NLT LLAB #4 and LLAB #12.
-4. Update Accountability Tracker NLT 24hrs after PMT event for all cadets in their element.
+6. Update Accountability Tracker NLT 24hrs after PMT event for all cadets in their element.
-5. Update Cadet Report Card NLT 24 hours after any PMT for all cadets in their element
+7. Update Cadet Report Card NLT 24 hours after any PMT for all cadets in their element
-6. Assist Training Ops Flt/CC in preparing LLAB, IMT, and FTP plans for submission to (TOF/CC) NLT five days before the week of execution.
+8. Assist Training Ops Flt/CC in preparing LLAB, IMT, and FTP plans for submission to (TOF/CC) NLT five days before the week of execution.
-7. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (28 April 2023).
+9. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (28 April 2023).

 ### Unit Fitness Program Manager (345 CSQ/UFPM) – C/Capt Seth Perry
 **Function:** To plan, coordinate, and execute the CDS Physical Training program.